gravitational/gravity/docs/6.x/quickstart.md

 File Name    | Description
 -------------|------------------------
 `gravity`    | Gravity cluster manager which is a Linux binary (executable).
 It's responsible for installing, upgrading and managing clusters.
-`app.yaml`   | The application manifest which we've defined earlier and fed to `tele build`.
+`app.yaml`   | The cluster manifest which we've defined earlier and fed to `tele build`.
 You'll notice that the build process populated the manifest with additional metadata.
 `packages`   | The database of Docker image layers for all containers and other binary artifacts, like Kubernetes binaries.
 `gravity.db` | The metadata of what's stored in `packages`.
 `upgrade`, `install`, `upload` | Helpful bash wrappers around `gravity` command.